andude10/SecurePass/README.md

 - Protected notes
 - Creating the SQLCipher base, knowing the master-password, you can decrypt the base through other programs

-A bit about implementation:
+A bit about the implementation:
-I used the MVVM pattern using the Microsoft.Toolkit.Mvvm library.
-All VMs do not interact with the database directly; business logic is used for this.
+I used MVVM pattern using Microsoft.Toolkit.Mvvm library.
+To create an abstraction layer between the data access layer and the business logic layer, the application used the repository pattern.
-There was a problem with encrypting the database because standard SQLite does not support encryption.
-So I used SQLCipher, which can be encrypted.
+There was a problem with database encryption because standard SQLite does not support encryption.
+So I used SQLCipher which can be encrypted.